SilvanCodes/bevy_prototype_networked_event/README.md

 ## PollPlugin

 - kickoff the poll-loop for mio <-> os interaction
-- has to be called last ond just once!
+- has to be called last and just once!